How do I get an appointment?

 You can only book a blood test if a clinician has specifically requested it (GP or ANP) or if an NHS Hospital is requesting and have provided the patient with the form.

 Long-term Health Conditions

 We are doing routine checks for Diabetes.
 We are prioritizing patients based on their clinical need, and will be prioritising patients with a recent high HbA1c level (indicative of a high blood sugar level).
-Patients will be contacted by the surgery and offered a blood test in the drive-through marquee, a urine test and be sent a questionnaire with information links.
+Patients will be contacted by the surgery and offered a blood test, a urine test and be sent a questionnaire with information links.
 You will then be contacted within 4 weeks after these tests with your results.
 Please be patient as we are having to catch up and are having to manage the blood bottle shortage issues.

 We continue to undertake face to face and telephone reviews of patients with Asthma and COPD (also known as Emphysema) and these will continue with increased capacity.